Pimples - we’ve all had them and we all hate them. And if you’ve ever…

 In Ayurveda, mulethi or licorice is characterized as a ‘varnya’ herb.
 That is, it improves your complexion and the texture of your skin.
 Research indicates that it:

-Asparagus racemosus or shatavari has always been valued for its medicinal properties.
+Asparagus racemosus or Shatavari has always been valued for its medicinal properties.
 But do keep in mind that this is not the asparagus that’s usually eaten as a vegetable.
-That’s Asparagus officinalis.
+That’s Asparagus Officinalis.

 Gram flour or besan is prepared by grinding chickpeas into a fine powder.
 According to Ayurveda, it balances pitta and kapha dosha while increasing vata dosha.
 It